Making an Impact on Refrigerant Emissions: Recycle or Destroy?

 And what about leaks?

 Clearing old, large cashes of virgin gas is great.
 We definitely should try to keep making that happen.
 But the fact is, leaks are still allowed.
 In other words, we have a constant stream of additional ODS entering the system every single day.
 According to current regulations, you can leak up to 20% of refrigerants, or 10% of A/C gasses without penalty.
-And many companies are not even operating in compliance.
+And many companies are not even operating in compliance, even with corporate sustainability initiatives.
 We’re dumping millions of pounds of ODS into the atmosphere because we’re continually operating in a wasteful way.

 Taking the time and energy to do a destruction project involves tracking everything in order to gather the required legacy information.
 Taking it to the next level by making tracking a day to day activity carries the added value of reduced leaks, directly attacking that much larger problem of the day-to-day release of these greenhouse gases.